Greenhouse Development Rights: Institutional implications

 Institutionally, there are many ways that a system like GDRs could be implemented.
 For example, an international fund could be used to support both mitigation and adaptation.
 In this case, the RCI would serve as the basis for determining each nation's expected financial contribution to that fund.
 More generally, it's useful to think about the RCI as, in effect, the basis of a progressive global “climate tax” – not a carbon tax, per se (carbon taxes are, all else being equal, regressive) but a responsibility and capacity tax.
 Alternatively, GDRs could be implemented by way of global emissions markets.
 In this case, national RCIs would be used to calculate allocations, in tons, and these would then be traded to generate the international financial flows necessary to support a fair global climate regime.

-The real issue here is that the scale and nature of the financial and technological cooperation demanded by the climate crisis is unprecedented, and will inevitably involve the expansion and reform of existing institutions, as well as the creation of entirely new ones.
+The scale and nature of the financial and technological cooperation demanded by the climate crisis is unprecedented, and will involve the expansion and reform of existing institutions, as well as the creation of entirely new ones.
 Any number of devices might be useful: progressive taxes of various kinds, trade-related levies, auctions, rebates, sectoral agreements, multilateral funds, international property-rights concessions, and so on.
-Beyond these, new and as-yet unnamed channels for both international resource transfer and accounting will need to be conceived and implemented, inevitably posing an impressive set of challenges: How to scale up rapidly?
+Beyond these, new and as-yet unnamed channels for both international resource transfer and accounting will need to be conceived and implemented, posing a set of challenges: How to scale up rapidly?
 How to build absorptive and distributional capacity?
 How to ensure efficiency and avoid waste?
 How to institute credible and democratic governance?